froeschel/azure-notes/notes.md

 ### IAAS
 * Update-AzVM: Updating the state of a VM.
 E.g. with a an IdentityId [Update-AzVM - IdentityId].
 This sets the number of identities.
+* `az vm identity assign` to assign an identity that has been created with `az identity create`
+* Configure remote access on Windows: Use the portal to get the RDP connection.
+* Configure remote access on Linux: Generate a keypair: Public key to vm, private key on client.
 * When creating a resource one can download a ARM template [template.json + parametrs.json].
 * In the portal a custom deployment can be created by uploading the template and parameters file.
 * Deploy ARM with CLI: `az deployment group create --resource-group Responza-KB-Test --template-file template.json --parameters parameters.json`